ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/traffic-watch.markdown

-# Manage Your Server : Traffic Watch
+# Manage Your Server: Traffic Watch

 Thanks to the Traffic Watch you can easily view all incoming HTTP Requests, and their details, for a chosen database (or for all databases).